yita0101/Wartlock/README.md

 OR

 > Wartlock is in beta.
 Avoid using it with large amounts of WART until a full security audit is completed.
-1. Download the latest release from Releases (link to be updated).
+1. Download the latest release from [Releases](https://github.com/riven-labs/Wartlock/releases).
 2. Install & Run
 3. Create or Import Wallet